Trident09/minecraft-server/README.md

     - The `-Xmx` flag sets the maximum memory allocation pool for the Java Virtual Machine (JVM).
     - The `-Xms` flag sets the initial memory allocation pool for the JVM.
     - `2048M` can be replaced with the desired amount of memory in megabytes or `2G` for gigabytes.

+    - **Note:** Make sure you have enough memory available on your system to allocate to the server.
+    - **Note:** The server will take some time to start up, especially the first time you run it.
+    - **Note:** If you encounter any errors, make sure you have Java installed and configured correctly.
+    - **Note:** If you are running the server on a remote machine, you can use tools like `screen` or `tmux` to keep the server running in the background.

+6. Once the server is running, you can connect to it using the IP address `localhost` and join the server.

 ## Additional Information